ghimirebibek/podcastfy/README.md

 7. **News Briefings**: Commuters can stay informed about daily news during travel time with personalized audio news briefings compiled from their preferred sources.

-8. **Educational Content Creation**: Educators can enhance learning accessibility by providing audio versions of course materials, catering to students with different learning preferences.
+8. **Educational Content Creation**: Educators can enhance learning accessibility by providing audio versions of course materials catering to students with different learning preferences.

 9. **Book Summaries**: Avid readers can preview books efficiently through audio summaries, helping them make informed decisions about which books to read in full.